thabisop/COS802_Final_Project/README.md

 ---

-### 3.2 IsiZulu corpus (Hugging Face Nguni-style corpus)
+### 3.2 IsiZulu corpus (Hugging Face Nguni corpus)

 The author couldn't find IsiZulu on Autshumato initially, so the IsiZulu text is sourced directly from a Hugging Face dataset inside the notebook:

 ```python
 from datasets import load_dataset